PearCoding/DataLisp/README.md

 At the moment you can build the library for Windows and Linux with cmake.
 Currently there is no tested support for MacOS X, but it should be still useable there.

+There is also an official C# port: https://github.com/PearCoding/DataLisp-CSharp

 If you want to help us, please write an e-mail to Ömercan Yazici < pearcoding AT gmail.com >

 ### License